edvin/pillar/docs/tutorials/build-a-document-service.md

 ## 4) Context registry, aliases, projector

 A `ContextRegistry` groups the commands, queries and events for a bounded context, and lets you declare short, stable event aliases plus replay-safe projectors.
 Pillar discovers registries from `config/pillar.php` and wires buses and listeners.

+**Aliases** are stored instead of FQCNs for stability; **projectors** are the only listeners invoked during **replay**.

 ```php
 // app/Context/Document/Application/DocumentContextRegistry.php